AndreyBravo/SVCHVS/cv.md

 1. landing page (HTML, CSS, JS) Adaptive layout in Figma.

-This was business card website.
+* This was business card website.
 It consisted of: navbar, switch language (en/ru) and anchor on some elements.
 Some animation image with text.
 And form for send questions.

 2. SPA catalog on (Vue 2+Vuex), UI Vuetify with classes componets TypeScript and use Git.
 I solve tasks:
-   *create two new page on admin menu with REST API *add new functionality, ui notification Vuetify at add/remove new article/catalog *create page for error (404)
+   * create two new page on admin menu with REST API
+   * add new functionality, ui notification Vuetify at
+   * create page for error (404)
-   *many UI style fixs
+   * many UI style fixs
-   *add adaptive for mobile
+   * add adaptive for mobile
-   *add library vue-editor and change style
+   * add library vue-editor and change style